 The court drew a line, however, when it considered Hunnicutt’s testimony about the weight of the marijuana.
 The prosecutor promised the trial judge that Hunnicutt would testify as an expert only as to drug identification, then broke that promise by asking Hunnicutt if he “tested” and “analyzed” the marijuana.

 The judge sustained defense objections but apparently grew weary as the prosecutor continued to ask improper questions.
-The judge eventually allowed Hunnicutt to testify that he weighed the marijuana at the police department and that the marijuana weighted more than ten pounds.
+The judge eventually allowed Hunnicutt to testify that he weighed the marijuana at the police department and that the marijuana weighed more than ten pounds.

 Expert Standards for Weighing Drugs